naomehmi/to_do_list/README.md

 this is a revamped version of one of my front end web development assignments in university.
 We were required to make a to-do list website with DOM HTML using JavaScript and create user interactions using `.addEventListener()`.

+## bugs/things to be fixed

+- not responsive yet
+- the to-do list may look off center on some devices

 ## extras

 - background picture is called "Green Hills under a Blue Sky" by Tanny on pexels